MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.107.md

 (2) Was damaged or destroyed by normal dropping; or

-(3) Any tangerines that normally would not meet the 210 pack size (2 and4/16 inch minimum diameter) under United States Standards by the end of the insurance period for tangerines.
+(3) Any tangerines that normally would not meet the 210 pack size (2 and 4/16 inch minimum diameter) under United States Standards by the end of the insurance period for tangerines.

 *Scion.* A detached living portion of a plant joined to a stock in grafting.